Lavinia-81/Nike-Store-/README.md

 This project is a personal experiment and part of a creative portfolio.
 All assets are used for demonstration purposes only.
-© 2025 Maria Lavinia Dusca.
+© 2025 Maria.
 All rights reserved.

 ---